The Red Leather Diary: Reclaiming a Life Through the Pages of a Lost Journal (Paperback)

 “Sparked by a felicitous discovery in an Upper West Side dumpster, New York Times writer Lily Koppel spins an enthralling true fairy tale about a Depression-era ingénue.”

-“THE RED LEATHER DIARY is a fascinating book—inventive and inspiring.”
+“A fascinating book—inventive and inspiring.”

 — Erica Jong, #1 New York Times bestselling author of Fear of Flying